Panasonic S1 Comparison Review

 The Panasonic Lumix DC-S1 is a mirrorless interchangeable lens camera that was officially introduced in February 2019 and is equipped with a full frame sensor.
 It offers a resolution of 24 megapixel.

-The Panasonic S1 has a Camera Elo of 3356.
+Is the Panasonic S1 a good camera?
+The S1 has a Camera Elo of 3355.
 This very strong rating puts it among the elite group of camera grand masters.
 The S1 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (full frame cameras), the S1 also ranks among the top 10 percent.

 |Mirrorless system camera|